 - Use a variable, tracker or fixed BTL mortgage rate deal: you should consider the type of interest rate that you are wanting to pay with a BTL mortgage and whether you are protected from future interest rate rises.

-It’s always a good idea to consider options between investing as a landlord or using a limited company for accessing special buy to let mortgages.
+It’s always a good idea to consider options between investing as a landlord or using a registered business for accessing special buy to let mortgages.

 One of the issues that you’ll need to take on board, though it will become perfectly clear with a comparison exercise between ltd company and non-ltd company arrangements, is that the rates for BTL limited company mortgages tend to be higher than those for an individual landlord.

-In addition to higher rates of interest, buy to let mortgages for limited companies tend to have higher arrangement fees and are usually charged as a percentage of the loan amount, rather than a fixed fee.
+In addition to higher rates of interest, buy to let mortgages for businesses tend to have higher arrangement fees and are usually charged as a percentage of the loan amount, rather than a fixed fee.